readingcapital/readingcapital.github.io/volume-1/chapter-01-commentary.md

     point of the investigation is that the capitalist mode of production reproduces society, this does not mean, however, that it must necessarily do this.

+[^108]: "Commodities as objects of use or goods are corporeally different
+    things.
+Their reality as *values* forms, on the other hand, their *unity*.
+This unity does not arise out of nature but out of society."
+Karl Marx — Capital, Volume 1, 1st Edition, p.
+9